 A mixture of baking soda with little water should be applied on your gums with your finger.
 Once this is done, brush your teeth to remove the bacterial waste for sparkling effect.

 Mix 3% solution of Hydrogen peroxide with equal amounts of water.
 Swish, not swallow, this solution in your mouth for 30 seconds.
 This helps to kill the bacteria.
+Find this

 You can brush your gums and teeth with Aloe Vera gel for better effects.
 It helps in reduction of plaque formation as well as works as a healing agent.